|

 By Marilyn Nicely

 A library can provide access to music and information about music.
 As a librarian, I know that using a library sometimes can be difficult.
 Although most libraries in the United States are organized according to the same basic principles, each one is unique and therefore when using it, one must familiarize oneself with the way things are done in a particular library.
+The first time I visit a library, I find the card catalog and the reference desk.
+Then I determine whether the library is using Library of Congress call numbers or Dewey call numbers, or both; or even another system altogether.

 When I am familiar with the library's physical plant, I introduce myself to the reference librarian, who is acquainted with the collection and knows its organization.
 The reference librarian can facilitate the use of the library for novices as well as experts.
 He knows what bibliographic tools the library has,the lending policies of the library,and other local sources of information on music.
 For instance, the reference librarian should know if there are music libraries in the area, or where the closest source would be.
 The reference librarian also would know whether the library has music scores, cassettes, and records which can be checked out.